 Read in English

-Why Most Project Plans Fail – And How Realistic Planning Changes Everything
+Why Project Planning Fails – And How Realistic Project Planning Changes Everything

-Planning is often underestimated in business.
-It is treated as a personal habit rather than a strategic capability.
+Project planning is often underestimated in business.
+It is treated as a personal habit rather than a strategic organizational capability.
+Yet effective project planning has a direct impact on team performance, delivery timelines, and the overall quality of project management.

-However, research in behavioral science and project management shows a strong connection between planning skills and productivity.
-Organizations that implement structured, time-based planning consistently achieve better project performance, improved resource allocation, and higher team efficiency.
+Research in behavioral science and project management shows a strong connection between planning skills and productivity.
+Organizations that implement structured, time-based project planning consistently achieve better project performance, use resources more efficiently, and improve team efficiency.

 The Hidden Problem with Traditional Project Planning